MESOTHELIOMA

 Sarcomatoid Mesothelioma

 Sarcomatoid cells are located in connective tissue such as bone, cartilage, muscle, blood vessels, or lymphoid tissue throughout the body.
 Sarcomatoid mesothelioma is the least common of the mesothelioma cell types and is unfortunately the most resilient to cancer treatment.
 Diagnosis is difficult because these cells can appear healthy even though they may have become malignant after being damaged from exposure to asbestos.
 The treatment options available for sarcomatoid mesothelioma are limited and the most common approach is palliative care.
-This extremely aggressive form of cancer is also known as spindle-shaped/spindle-cell mesothelioma, based on their appearance, or sarcomatous mesothelioma.
+This extremely aggressive form of cancer is also known as spindle-shaped/spindle-cell mesothelioma, which is based on their appearance.

 Biphasic Mesothelioma